Quintessence’s ‘Beyond Limit’ returns with 9 ceramists

 As ‘Beyond Limit’ programme returns this year, nine ceramists have been selected to showcase their works at the Quintessence gallery Ikoyi, Lagos.

-The programme which seeks to address the under-representation of ceramics through exhibitions that promote the appreciation of the genre, opens on May 6, 2023.
+The programme which seeks to address the under-representation of ceramics through exhibitions that promote the appreciation of the genre, opens today, May 6, 2023.
 It runs till May 20, 2023.

 This year’s edition features works of Olúbùnmi Atéré, Àkànní Kehinde, Chris Ekuafeh, Samuel Abidemi, Asuni Wasiu Olatunde, Adéòtí Azeez Afeez, Idemudia Mercy Itohan, Ato Arinze and Djakou Kassi Nathalie.